Robert Waley-Cohen: Business

 Waley-Cohen started his career in 1969 with Christie's auction house, where he remained until 1981.
 He has founded multiple companies including a founding shareholder and director of Portman Healthcare, a dental business, founder and CEO of Alliance Medical and later founder and CEO of Alliance Imaging Inc in California.
 Waley-Cohen is on the board of American investment company Brown Advisory.

 Horse racing

 Waley-Cohen is a noted horse racing owner and breeder.
 He was chairman of Cheltenham Racecourse until October 2019, succeeded by Martin St Quinton.
-He has experienced multiple successes of big race victories including the 2011 Cheltenham Gold Cup with Long Run, and the 2022 Grand National with Noble Yeats ridden by his son, Sam Waley-Cohen.
+He has experienced multiple successes with big race victories including the 2011 Cheltenham Gold Cup with Long Run, and the 2022 Grand National with Noble Yeats ridden by his son, Sam Waley-Cohen.